lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 [compare_datasets.py](https://github.com/lextoumbourou/study-notes/blob/master/ud359-intro-to-data-science/final_project/compare_datasets.py)

-To perform a comparison between the two samples group, we first need to understand the distribution of the data.
-By plotting the hourly ridership for both sample groups, we end up with a non-normally distributed dataset.
+To perform a statistical comparison of the two samples group, we first need to understand the distribution of the data.
+By plotting the hourly ridership for both sample groups, we get a fairly clear sense that the data is not normally distributed.

 ### Histogram of Ridership Per Hour